docker

 Two factor authentication

-Two factor authentication using TOTP can be enabled by setting the environment variable TOTP_ENABLED=True.
+Two factor authentication using TOTP can be enabled by setting totp_enabled to true.
 This will require an additional verification token after sign in, based on the user's TOTP secret.

 A personal QR code for setting up the two factor authentication is shown to the user on first sign in (or if the TOTP secret is empty).
-The TOTP issuer name for your application can be set using the environment variable TOTP_ISSUER_NAME="QWC Services".
+The TOTP issuer name for your application can set via totp_issuer_name.

 An user's TOTP secret can be reset by clearing it in the Admin GUI user form.